-- If the engine fails to crank or does not crank fast enough, discontinue the attempt.
+- With ignition key Off, press and hold the Battery Boost switch for ten seconds.
+After ten seconds, continue to hold the switch and attempt to crank the engine. - If the engine fails to crank or does not crank fast enough, discontinue the attempt.
 Continued attempts will only diminish any remaining surface charge in the chassis battery and end future alternative attempts. - Next, start the generator.
 This may require using the Battery Boost switch for the generator to start from the engine battery.
-Once the generator is operating, the electrical combination of the generator and the converter will charge the batteries. - Allow the generator to run approximately 1⁄2 hour before attempting to crank the engine. - Press the Battery Boost switch and attempt to crank the engine. - If the engine fails to crank, or does not crank fast enough to start the engine, the chassis battery may be depleted and the motorhome will require a jump start or connect an external charger to the chassis battery.
+Once the generator is operating, the electrical combination of the generator and the converter will charge the batteries. - Allow the generator to run approximately hour before attempting to crank the engine.

+- Press the Battery Boost switch and attempt to crank the engine. - If the engine fails to crank, or does not crank fast enough to start the engine, the chassis battery may be depleted and the motorhome will require a jump start or connect an external charger to the chassis battery.